Bayesian mitigation of measurement errors in multiqubit experiments: Bayesian mitigation with Analog data

 \section{Bayesian mitigation with Analog data}

-In this section, we demonstrate the enhancements to the Bayesian measurement error mitigation scheme that can be achieved by leveraging readout analog data from the detector.
-Here, to validate these improvements, we run the algorithms on the superconducting qubits quantum computer "Nazca" - IBM127.
+In this section, we demonstrate how readout analog data from the detector can boost the accuracy of the Bayesian measurement error mitigation scheme.
+Here, to validate these improvements, we run the algorithms on the superconducting qubits quantum computer "Nazca" - IBM127 (for details on calibration and QPU figures of merit see the Supplemental Material \cite{ibmcalibration}).

 The initial step involves performing measurement tomography to reconstruct the detector response functions.
 To do this, similar to measuring error rates, we execute two algorithms: one where we measure the qubit after reset, and one where we measure the qubit after applying an X-gate flip.
 In a superconducting qubit device, the typical measurement outcome is illustrated in Fig. \ref{fig:clouds} (top panel), where each measurement is depicted as a dot in the I-Q plane.
 Based on prior calibration, the standard method for assigning a measurement outcome as either “0” or “1” involves defining some threshold values or curves in this two-dimensional space.
 This assignment method is clearly not perfect.
 Instead of producing two distinct and sharp signals corresponding to the qubit's two possible states, the detector's response functions often exhibit significant overlap.
 This overlap is evident in the projected distributions shown in Fig. \ref{fig:clouds} (bottom panel), where the signals for the "0" and "1" states are not completely separated, causing then the assignment errors.